ncuskey/ideal-doodle/README.md

 # Southia Lore (Facts → Lore)

-A comprehensive world-building system that generates rich lore for fantasy worlds using AI models with intelligent cost optimization.
+A comprehensive world-building system that generates rich lore for fantasy worlds using AI models with intelligent cost optimization and dependency tracking.

 ## 🚀 Quick Start